From a Studio to a Junior One Bedroom in Manhattan

 Making a junior one bedroom work

 Because of Department of Building regulations, our architect said we couldn’t install full walls to divide the space.
-After a brainstorm with the architect and general contractor, we decided to install custom sliding doors fabricated by a vendor.
+After a brainstorm with the architect and our Sweeten general contractor, we decided to install custom sliding doors fabricated by a vendor.
 The doors allow us to keep the space open, but we can close them when we have overnight guests or just want some privacy.
 Though it was challenging to figure out the right door dimensions and make sure the ceiling was even, I think it was a smart investment.

 In addition, we wanted to remove the wall between the kitchen and the living space, fully renovate the kitchen and bathroom, and install new hardwood floors throughout.
 Fun—not fun—story: we ordered a new toilet online, and it came broken three times in a row.
 We were only able to get it in one piece when we picked it up at the store.